mark-watson/PythonAIBook/manuscript/Deep_Learning_Natural_Language_Processing.md

 - Multimodal
 - Reinforcement Learning

-As a open source and open model company, Hugging Face is a provider of NLP technology, with a focus on developing and providing state-of-the-art pre-trained models and tools for NLP tasks.
+As an open source and open model company, Hugging Face is a provider of NLP technology, with a focus on developing and providing state-of-the-art pre-trained models and tools for NLP tasks.
 They have developed a library of pre-trained models, including models based on transformer architectures such as BERT, GPT-2, and GPT-3, which can be fine-tuned for various tasks such as language understanding, language translation, and text generation.

 Hugging Face also provides a set of APIs, which allows developers to easily access the functionality of these pre-trained models.
 The APIs provide a simple and flexible interface for developers to access the functionality of these models, such as text completion, language translation, and text generation.
 This allows developers to quickly and easily integrate NLP capabilities into their applications, without the need for extensive knowledge of NLP or deep learning.